 Further along the continuum is an unhealthier narcissism called narcissistic personality type.
-This is not a mental illness, it’s a more-extreme form of narcissism.
+This is not a mental health issue, it’s a more-extreme form of narcissism.
 Whilst most or all of the characteristics of NPD may be present, this kind of narcissism is considered within the normal range of personality.

 A person may appear obnoxious, because they feel superior to others.
-They may have little or no empathy with the feelings, conditions, situation or plight of others.
+Some of the characteristics could be having little or no empathy with the feelings or situations of others.
 Or they could feel entitled to the best of everything, while looking down on those who show admiration for them.

 The diagnosis of narcissistic personality disorder (NPD) is usually determined through clinical evaluation of the person.
 NPD was defined by the DSM-5 as significant impairments in personality functioning, such as looking excessively to others for the regulation of self-esteem, viewing oneself as exceptional, having impaired empathy, and having mostly superficial relationships and the personality traits of grandiosity and attention-seeking.